 where $\lambda_t=\Lambda(h_t)$, $\mu_t = \bar{\mu} \lambda_t$, and $\pi_t$ is the posterior induced by history $h_t$. \end{definition}

-A $\bar{\mu}$--optimal policy is simply one that behaves myopically optimally in every period according to the $(\lambda_t,\mu_t)$--criterion with $\mu_t = \bar{\mu} \lambda_t$.
-The agent updates beliefs and $\lambda_t$ as in \citet{lanzani25}, but when choosing actions she now cares about the complexity of worst-case explanations, not only about their fit.
-This makes the dynamic impact of $\bar{\mu}$ transparent: any differences in long--run behavior compared to the baseline model are due to this changed static objective, not to any new learning assumption.
+A $\bar{\mu}$-optimal policy is simply one that behaves myopically optimally in every period according to the $(\lambda_t,\mu_t)$-criterion with $\mu_t = \bar{\mu} \lambda_t$.
+The agent updates beliefs and $\lambda_t$ as in \citet{lanzani25}, but when choosing actions they now care about the complexity of worst-case explanations, not only about their fit.
+This makes the dynamic impact of $\bar{\mu}$ transparent: any differences in long-run behavior compared to the baseline model are due to this changed static objective, not to any new learning assumption.

-\begin{definition}[$\Lambda$-limit frequencies] Let $\sigma$ be a $\bar{\mu}$--optimal policy and let $\alpha_t(h_t)\in\Delta(A)$ denote the empirical frequency of actions up to time $t$ on history $h_t$:
+\begin{definition}[$\Lambda$-limit frequencies] Let $\sigma$ be a $\bar{\mu}$-optimal policy and let $\alpha_t(h_t)\in\Delta(A)$ denote the empirical frequency of actions up to time $t$ on history $h_t$:

-A random mixed action $\alpha^\Lambda\in\Delta(A)$ is a \emph{$\Lambda$--limit frequency} if there exists a $\bar{\mu}$--optimal policy $\sigma$ such that, for every $\varepsilon>0$,
+A random mixed action $\alpha^\Lambda\in\Delta(A)$ is a \emph{$\Lambda$-limit frequency} if there exists a $\bar{\mu}$-optimal policy $\sigma$ such that, for every $\varepsilon>0$,